ShuttleBrowser/Shuttle/README.md

 The website will appear next to the "plus" button.
 This action can be repeat any time.

-You can delete a favorites by right-clicking on his color, and then clicking "Delete".
+You can delete a favorites by right-clicking on his color, then a window will open, and click "Continue".

 All updates are automatics (checking at the launching of the app), you can also check if there is one by right-clicking on his icon in the notification center.